ls1intum/Artemis/doc/guided-tour/GUIDED_TOUR_SETUP.md

 1. `TextTourStep`: tutorial step with only text content
 2. `ImageTourStep`: tutorial step with text content and embedded image
 3. `VideoTourStep`: tutorial step with text content and embedded video
+4. `UserInteractionTourStep`: tutorial step which requires a certain interaction from the user to proceed to the next step.
-4. `ModelingTaskTourStep`: tutorial step with text content and modeling task for the Apollon editor that is assessed for the step
+5. `ModelingTaskTourStep`: tutorial step with text content and modeling task for the Apollon editor that is assessed for the step
+6. `AssessmentTaskTourStep`: tutorial step with text content and a tutor assessment task for example submissions (currently only implemented for text assessments).

 ###### TextTourStep with highlighted element
 ![](text-tour-step.png "TextTourStep with highlighted element")